Onboarding New Products

 Warning

-When you have submitted the product for (a) correcting mistakes or (b) by adding new Variants/Sizes to the Product, you must always resubmit the entire Product including all previous parts
+When you submit a product for (a) correcting mistakes or (b) adding new Variants/Sizes, you must always provide the entire product including all its new and existing Variants/Sizes.

 1. If we find any problems with your submission during validation, correct them and resubmit your product.